-It’s that time of the month again, it’s time for the Sweet Adventures Blog Hop, hosted this month by JJ from 84th & 3rd.
+It’s time for the Sweet Adventures Blog Hop, hosted this month by JJ from 84th & 3rd.
 The theme this month is ‘What’s your cup of Tea?’ and there are a wealth of wonderfully sweet options at play over at JJ’s blog.
 I decided to go a little bit free form for my entry this time, play around with some flavours and see where they lead me.
 I must say that I’m pretty happy with the result as I sit here licking the last skerricks of syrup from my empty bowl.

 I first came across the idea of poaching pears in tea via Mel Haynes.
 She mentioned at our recent cooking class that a local chef she had been working with made a wonderfully simple dish of pears poached in Earl Grey tea.
 It’s been playing on my mind ever since and so I was thrilled to see I had an excuse to get cracking in the kitchen when this month’s theme was announced.